palolili23/presentations/README.md

 Repository of conference talks and guest lectures since 2022 (not full list)

 **2025**

+- TIME-AD Analytics Journal Club.
+Boston University, Boston, MA, US.
+_Causal estimands for aging-relevant outcomes in the presence of death as a competing or truncating event_[Link](https://palolili23.github.io/presentations/2025_time_ad_part_one/#1)

 - MELODEM Annual Meeting, Red Wing, MN, USA
 _Causal estimands for cognitive change in the presence of truncation by death_ [Link](https://palolili23.github.io/presentations/2025_melodem/#1)